Superalloy: Creep

+Additionally, superalloys exhibit comparatively superior high temperature creep resistance due to thermally activated cross-slip of dislocations.
+When one of the dislocations in the pair cross-slips into another plane, the dislocations become pinned since they can no longer move as a pair.
+This pinning reduces the ability for the dislocations to move in dislocation activated creep and improving the creep resistant properties of the material.

+Increasing the lattice misfit between 𝛾/𝛾' has also been shown to be beneficial for creep resistance.
+This is primarily since a high lattice misfit between the two phases results in a higher barrier to dislocation motion than a low lattice misfit.

+For Ni-based single-crystal superalloys, upwards of ten different kinds of alloying additions can be seen to improve creep-resistance and overall mechanical properties.
+Alloying elements include Cr, Co, Al, Mo, W, Ti, Ta, Re, and Ru.
+Elements such as Co, Re, and Ru have been described to improve creep resistance by facilitating the formation of stacking faults by reducing the stacking fault energy.
+Increasing number of stacking faults leading to the inhibition of dislocation motion.
+Other elements (Al, Ti, Ta) can favorably partition into and improve the nucleation of 𝛾'-phase.

+Diffusion is also a method of creep, and there are a few ways to limit diffusional creep.
+One primary way that superalloys can limit diffusional creep is by manipulating grain structure to reduce grain boundaries which tend to be pathways for easy diffusion.
+Typically this is done by manufacturing the superalloys as single crystals oriented parallel to the direction of the applied force.

 Processing

 Superalloys were originally iron-based and cold wrought prior to the 1940s when investment casting of cobalt base alloys significantly raised operating temperatures.
 The 1950s development of vacuum melting allowed for fine control of the chemical composition of superalloys and reduction in contamination and in turn led to a revolution in processing techniques such as directional solidification of alloys and single crystal superalloys.

 Processing methods vary widely depending on the required properties of each item.

 Casting and forging

 Casting and forging are traditional metallurgical processing techniques that can be used to generate both polycrystalline and monocrystalline products.
 Polycrystalline casts offer higher fracture resistance, while monocrystalline casts offer higher creep resistance.

 Jet turbine engines employ both crystalline component types to take advantage of their individual strengths.
 The disks of the high-pressure turbine, which are near the central hub of the engine are polycrystalline.
 The turbine blades, which extend radially into the engine housing, experience a much greater centripetal force, necessitating creep resistance, typically adopting monocrystalline or polycrystalline with a preferred crystal orientation.